rossetti/KSLBook/docs/02-Chapter2.md

 - Recommend the best distribution based on weighted preference among evaluation metrics
 - Make observations plots, histograms, autocorrelation plots, P-P plots, Q-Q plots, and empirical distribution plots.

 All of this functionality is encapsulated in the `PDFModeler` class.
+This functionality will be illustrated in Section \@ref(pdfmexamples).

 After performing the estimation and scoring process, the modeler may want to perform statistical tests for the top performing distribution (or others).
 The `ContinuousCDFGoodnessOfFit` class facilitates the performing of the following goodness of fit tests: